 There are a number of different allergy triggers.
-The most common include pollen, dust mites, mold, animal dander, insect stings, latex, and certain food and medications.
+The most common are pollen, dust mites, mold, animal dander, insect stings, latex, and certain food and medications.
 If you have an allergy, your symptoms can range from mild eye irritation and congestion to a more severe reaction causing generalized swelling and difficulty breathing.

 If you have asthma, a reaction to any offending allergy-causing substance can worsen your asthma symptoms.
-Still there are steps you can take to prevent and treat allergy attacks when they occur.
+Still, there are steps you can take to prevent and treat allergy attacks when they occur.

 Exposure to pollen can trigger hay fever or seasonal allergies.
 Symptoms include sneezing, runny nose, nasal congestion and itchy, watery eyes.
 Treatments include over-the-counter and prescription antihistamines such as Benadryl, Clarinex, Zyrtec, or Allegra; oral decongestants like Sudafed; nasal decongestants like Afrin and Dristan; steroid nasal sprays, including generic fluticasone, Rhinocort, Nasonex, Flonase, and Veramyst; and drugs that combine antihistamines and decongestants like Allegra-D, Claritin-D, or Zyrtec-D. Allergy shots, also called immunotherapy, are also an option.